AD ALTA

 mixed marriage directly as a “problem” or as “everything that

-goes beyond the traditional Slovak marriage”
+goes beyond the traditional Slovak marriage”.
+Relation of the

 statements to age, gender or education was not confirmed in this